 Everyone forgets things, but on a cruise you should try your best to remember anything you might need.
 When you’re on a cruise in the middle of the sea, it’s not simple to just run out to the nearest store and pick up something you need.

 Instead, you’ll have to make due with what’s on the ship or what’s in port.
 That often means paying inflated prices for the things you need.
 To be certain, it’s not likely to break the bank, but it can be an annoyance.
+Instead, be sure to pack all of these useful items (which include more than a dozen you wouldn’t think about).

 They Don’t Walk an Extra Block to Save Some Cash